 Decomposed granite is an increasingly popular hardscaping option being used in both large and small projects across the country.
 Although this material has some inherent drawbacks, these have been largely addressed by the use of stabilizers such as Organic-Lock™.
 If you’re here to learn more about this particular product click here to read about how it works or see the types of projects it has been used for, or read on for more information on decomposed granite and how it can be utilized.

 In the past, using loose aggregates like decomposed granite required a hard choice between durability and utility.
-Surfaces laid with decomposed granite have a more natural look and allow natural filtration, but without the use of a stabilizer can suffer from erosion and washouts .
+Surfaces laid with decomposed granite have a more natural look and allow natural filtration, but without a gravel binder they can suffer from erosion and washouts .

 When high-quality stabilizers specifically designed to be used with loose aggregates like decomposed granite came to market these issues were minimized.
 These products work to prevent the problems of durability inherent with this material.